It is an emergency situation, immediate measures required: SC on air pollution in Delhi-NCR | Law-Order

 - India

-Terming the rise in air pollution in Delhi-NCR an ''emergency'' situation, the Supreme Court asked the Centre and the Delhi government on Saturday to take immediate measures to improve the air quality and suggested steps such as stopping vehicles and clamping a lockdown in the national capital.
+Terming the rise in air pollution in Delhi-NCR an ''emergency'' situation, the Supreme Court on Saturday suggested clamping a lockdown in the national capital as it asked the Centre and the Delhi government to take immediate measures to improve the air quality.

 The court said the situation of pollution is so bad that people are wearing masks inside their houses.